DataDog/hiring-engineers/answers.md

 ## Visualizing Data

-Created board using PostMan API editor and sent POST API to Datadog using api token.
+Created board using PostMan API editor and sent POST API to Datadog using API token.
 Included screen shot of API editor with JSON body.

 https://app.datadoghq.com/dashboard/gek-bgr-27h/mymetric?from_ts=1639782997319&to_ts=1639786597319&live=true